spagliarini/low-dimensional-canary-GAN/README.md

 ----> link to HAL preprint https://hal.inria.fr/hal-03244723/document

+In the directory "examples" it is possible to find some examples of the generated data:
+1) a spectrogram shows the comparison between one example from the real dataset, and two sequences obtained padding together several syllables.
+2) the .wav sequences

 # REQUIREMENTS
 1) WaveGAN training requirements
 The requirements are the same as in the original WaveGAN project.